aFuzzyBear/astro-ui/docs/XElement/blog/XElementvsFramworks.md

 ```

-All we are doing here is creating four distinct HTML elements: `const {..., button:Button, span:Display, Counter} = XElement}`.
+All we are doing here is creating four distinct HTML elements: `const {button:Button, span:Display, Counter} = XElement}`.

 Two of these *Named Elements* are known HTML Elements, two `<button>`'s and a `<span>`, the parent component is our `Counter`, this is deliberately unreferenced, it results in a html `<counter>` element which is a `DocumentFragment`, a special type of HTML element and one we would explain in more detail later on.
  <!-- TODO: Link to the HTML FRAGMENT AND ITS BEHAVIOUR ONCE WRITTEN UP -->

 To apply the JavaScript we use one of many special `@` decorators that comes with `XElement` to inform the element of what type of action we wish it to perform.

-Breaking this magic trick out, in our `<Counter>` parent element, we are asking it to **do** is initialise the `store` with a `count` of `0`.
+Breaking this magic trick out, in our `<Counter>` parent element, we are asking it to **do** is initialize the `store` with a `count` of `0`.
 The `store` is a special non-persistent data object that is available to all `XElement` components.
 This lets you *store* your data and allow it to be used elsewhere.

 Giving the `id` to the `<Display>` allows us to target that element from elsewhere in the component tree.
-Now we are mearley telling the buttons that when they receive a `click` event to increment the `store.count` or decrement the count value updating the `display.textContent` as well.
+Now we are merely telling the buttons that when they receive a `click` event to increment the `store.count` or decrement the count value updating the `display.textContent` as well.

 And voila, that is us, we have our very own bona fide `XCounter`...sorry `<Counter>`, and the great thing is, it can be displayed many times and in as many different places around your Astro site as you wish.